 11. SBA coronavirus loans

-Independent contractors and self-employed individuals can qualify for loans through the SBA Paycheck Protection Program (PPP) and Economic Injury Disaster Loan (EIDL) and Grant Program.
-These offer low-cost financing to cover payroll and operating costs, which can make up for lost income if you’ve taken a hit during the outbreak.
+Independent contractors and self-employed individuals can qualify for loans through the Small Business Administration’s (SBA) Economic Injury Disaster Loan (EIDL) Program or Paycheck Protection Program (PPP).
+Both offer low-cost financing to cover payroll and operating costs, which can make up for lost income if you’ve taken a hit during the outbreak.

 Before turning to high-cost payday loans, check with your local bank, credit union and government to see what resources are available to individuals affected by the coronavirus outbreak.
 You can explore even more options with our guide to COVID-19 financial assistance programs.